 California is leading the way towards E-Mobility.
 The regulatory rules adopted by CA will likely be followed by other states and countries.
-The “mother of all rules” for interconnecting bi-directional EVs (DERs) is Rule 21.
-It was enacted to cope with a large amount of solar being connected to the grid and making sure the grid stability is maintained (lessons from Germany).
+The mother of all rules for interconnection bi-directional EVs (DERs) is Rule 21.
+It was enacted to cope with a vast amount of solar being connected to the grid and making sure the grid stability is maintained (lessons from Germany).
 All distributed energy sources exporting energy must be UL 1741 SA certified and tested by a NRTL.

-CPUC has just decided to allow connecting bi-directional EVs to the California grid (only DC), and utilities must allow AC V2G pilots until the rules for AC are completed (a work group was established last summer to work out the last details to allow AC V2G).
+CPUC has just decided to allow connecting bi-directional EVs to the California grid (DC only), and utilities must allow AC V2G pilots before the rules for AC are completed (a work group was established last summer to work out the last details to allow AC V2G).

 A new FERC 2222 rule now allows aggregation behind-the-meter resources incl.
 EVs to participate in wholesale markets.